openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### provideManabarData

+**🟢 Live Mode Only** - This provider requires real-time blockchain data and is not available in past data mode.

 This provider delivers detailed manabar information for specified accounts and manabar types.
 It provides real-time data about account resource usage including current mana levels, last update time, and percentage capacity.
 The provider supports all three manabar types: upvote, downvote, and resource credits (RC).
 Manabar data is crucial for applications that need to manage account resources efficiently or provide users with resource usage insights.
 You can monitor multiple accounts simultaneously, making it perfect for account management tools, automated posting applications, or resource optimization systems.
-The provider works with both live and past data modes, enabling real-time resource monitoring and historical resource usage analysis.

 ``` ts
 /**